 The Devotion Sentience (Bhaktibhav Chaitanya)

-which in fact is
+Which in fact

 The Bhagwatdnyan– true knowledge about the Bhagwanta